Back to News

 Deloitte

 According to Deloitte’s annual forecast, holiday retail sales (November 2024–January 2025) are likely to increase between 2.3 and 3.3 percent compared to last year.
-This range would represent a smaller increase from last year’s holiday sales growth of 4.3 percent.
+This range would represent a smaller increase from last year’s holiday sales growth.
 Last year’s forecasted range was of 3.5-4.6 percent.
 As in past years, e-commerce is expected to once again play a big role this holiday season, forecasted to grow between 7 and 9 percent.

 “Although the pace of increase in holiday sales will be slower than last year, we expect that healthy growth in disposable personal income (DPI), combined with a steady labor market, will support a solid holiday sales season,” said Akrur Barua, economist, Deloitte Insights.